Qiao Guanhua: Early life and revolution

 Qiao Guanhua was born in Yancheng in 1913; his father was a local land-owner, considered relatively illuminated.
 Since his childhood, Qiao Guanhua showed a great intelligence, especially remarkable memory, so he repeatedly skipped school grades, and was admitted to the Tsinghua University at the age of 16.
-While he was studying philosophy there, he came in contact with Marxism and engaged in several activities led by the Communist Party of China.
+While he was studying philosophy there, he came in contact with Marxism and engaged in several activities led by the Chinese Communist Party (CCP).

 Qiao Guanhua graduated in 1933 and went to Japan to continue his studies at the Tokyo Imperial University.
 He joined the Japanese Communist Party, leading to his expulsion from the university.
 He was then forced to travel to Germany, where he obtained a PhD at the University of Tübingen in 1937, when he was 24 years old.

 As he returned in China, Second Sino-Japanese War had broken out.
 Qiao Guanhua engaged mainly in journalism with the pen name of Qiaomu (喬木, meaning Tree, also the pen name of Hu Qiaomu), working on the international review of several newspapers in Hong Kong.

-Admitted to the Communist Party of China in the autumn of 1942, Qiao Guanhua was called to Chongqing to take charge of The Masses' Weekly and the international column of the Xinhua Daily.
+Admitted to the CCP in the autumn of 1942, Qiao Guanhua was called to Chongqing to take charge of The Masses' Weekly and the international column of the Xinhua Daily.
 In Chongqing, he worked directly under Zhou Enlai, who recognized his interest in foreign affairs and took him as his personal assistant for international matters.
 With Zhou's encouragement, he married Gong Peng, another of Zhou's protegees.
-After the war, he accompanied Zhou Enlai to Shanghai with the CPC delegation, and there he established the English-language Xinhua Weekly.
+After the war, he accompanied Zhou Enlai to Shanghai with the CCP delegation, and there he established the English-language Xinhua Weekly.
 At the end of 1946, he returned to Hong Kong as president of the local Xinhua News Agency branch.